serenei/WheelHub/README.md

 - Custom styling with external fonts and CSS

 ---
----

 ## 🚀 How to Use

 1. Clone or download this repository.
-2. Open `index.html` in your browser.
+2. Open `home.html` in your browser.
 3. Navigate between pages and test the Register form modal.

----

-## 📌 To Do

-- Add backend logic for user registration
-- Implement a booking system for car services
-- Enhance mobile layout
-- Add form validation

 ---